In the wise words by John Walters: “The only thing I like better than talking about food its eating.”

 Why is sticky rice so expensive in South Africa?!
 This stuff is so much better than Tastic.

 The menu for the day consisted of a couple of main meals and a dessert.
-The first thing we learnt was the fundamental art of jeow: a spicy dipping sauce that goes great with sticky rice.
+The first thing we learned was the fundamental art of jeow: a spicy dipping sauce that goes great with sticky rice.
 I really tested my spicy threshold with this one.
 What is it about loving the burn even though you are dying inside?

 The first main dish was Mok Pa, a popular Laotian dish that consists of herbed fish in steamed banana leaves.
-I loved preparation for this meal and decorating it with chillies before it went onto the fire to cook.
+I loved preparation for this meal and decorating it with chilies before it went onto the fire to cook.
 Cooking this dish also opened my eyes to how versatile banana leaves can be and how creative the Laotians and Thai’s are with a simple leaf.

 The flavour the chicken absorbs from this is just amazing.
 I want to try this with tofu one day and see if I can get a result that is just as delectable.